 Newmar Dutch Star

-There are thirteen layouts to choose from, each one with a few minor differences.
+There are thirteen layouts to choose from with this Class A motorhome from Newmar, each one with a few minor differences.
 The smallest is 37 feet, 11 inches, while the longest floor plan is 43 feet, 9 inches.
 You can also choose between a Freightliner® or Newmar’s signature Spartan® chassis.

 Each layout includes a main king bed with a dresser, television, and wardrobe.
 Most also have the main bathroom and a guest bath, washer and dryer combo, pantry, full kitchen, and dinette.
 There’s even a wheelchair accessible layout.